samirgaurav/GKMProgressHud/README.md

 # GKMProgressHud
 Customizable progress bar with animating circles and image with title.
+Easy to use.